sheltermanager/asm3/doc/manual/movements.rst

 To make this process easier, you can use the Move menu to quickly create movements for animals.
-These actions will automatically validate the animal and person to make sure the movement is appropriate, and if the animal is already fostered it will be returned first, etc.
+These actions will automatically validate the animal and person to make sure the movement is appropriate, and if the animal is already fostered it will be returned first, if it has open reservations/applications they will be cancelled, etc.

 Retailer Movements
 ------------------